DOI-ONRR/blog-nrrd/src/pages/contacts/index.md

 **Search Bar**
 1. User types in contact name, company assignment, company name, etc.
-2. Search Results will be presented in a list
+2. Search Results will be presented in a list.
-3. User clicks on a listing to expose a drop-down menu containing more information about that individual contact
+3. User clicks on a listing to expose a drop-down menu containing more information about that individual contact.
-4. The user has the option to email or call that contact immediately via hyperlink
+4. The user has the option to email or call that contact immediately via hyperlink.

  **Filter**
  1. User applies up to 4 different filters at the same time.
-Each time they apply a filter a removable chip will appear below the search bar/header area
+Each time they apply a filter a removable chip will appear below the search bar/header area.
-2. Search Results will be presented in a list
+2. Search Results will be presented in a list.
-3. User clicks on a listing to expose drop-down menu containing more information about that individual contact
+3. User clicks on a listing to expose drop-down menu containing more information about that individual contact.
-4. The user has the option to email or call that contact immediately via hyperlink
+4. The user has the option to email or call that contact immediately via hyperlink.

 I combined the two user journeys into a single user flow of the possibilities the user could take when using the contact directory.